Miguel Cabrera Preview, Player Props: Tigers vs. Royals

 Miguel Cabrera At The Plate

-- He has scored a run in 18 of 94 games so far this season.
+- Cabrera has picked up a hit in 59 of 94 games this season, with multiple hits 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.